2022 CONCACAF Champions League final: Summary

-The second leg at Lumen Field in Seattle was played in front of a sellout crowd of 68,741 spectators, breaking the all-time CONCACAF Champions League attendance record; it was also the second-largest crowd in the club's history, behind MLS Cup 2019.
+The second leg at Lumen Field in Seattle was played in front of a sellout crowd of 68,741 spectators, breaking the all-time CONCACAF Champions League attendance record; it was also then the second-largest crowd in the club's history, behind MLS Cup 2019.
 The Sounders retained their starting lineup from the first leg, while Pumas replaced Mozo with Ortiz.
 Seattle lost two starting players to injuries in the first half, forcing manager Brian Schmetzer to make major tactical adjustments.
 Left fullback Nouhou suffered a contusion following a tackle by Ricardo Galindo and left the match in the 11th minute for Kelyn Rowe.
 In the 29th minute, defensive midfielder João Paulo tore his right anterior cruciate ligament while being challenged by Leonel López and was replaced by Obed Vargas.

 The Sounders were unable to capitalize on several chances in the first half, which resulted in three saves for Talavera; Pumas responded with a shot of their own from Washington Corozo that was sent above the goal.
 Raúl Ruidíaz scored for Seattle in the 45th minute, converting a laid-off ball from Arreaga from inside the box that then deflected off Diogo's hand and sent Talavera in the wrong direction.
 Ruidíaz celebrated his goal with several players from the club's academy and reserve team who were in the stands.

 Pumas responded with sustained pressure in the second half and earned a pair of free kicks that came close to forcing a save out of Frei.
 His first save of the match was recorded in the 65th minute, deflecting a header by Diogo from a Corozo cross into the penalty area.
-The Sounders took advantage of the pressure and launched counter-attacks, including a curling shot from Alex Roldan in the 69th minute that was punched away by Talavera.
+The Sounders took advantage of the pressure and launched counter-attacks, including a curling shot from Alex Roldán in the 69th minute that was punched away by Talavera.
 Another transitional play in the 80th minute yielded a second goal for Seattle, as Jordan Morris was able to dribble down the right flank and pass to Lodeiro, who released a ball for Ruidíaz that was converted.
 Eight minutes later, Albert Rusnák fed Morris, who swiveled around to shoot and beat Talavera but hit the post.
 The rebound was scored by Lodeiro, shooting over Ruidíaz as he laid on the ground, to give the Sounders a 3–0 victory and secure the CONCACAF Champions League title 5–2 on aggregate.
 During the match, a seismometer near Lumen Field operated by the Pacific Northwest Seismic Network recorded movement caused by fans celebrating the three goals.